Biochao/Batch-File-Extension-Rename/README.md

 # Batch-File-Extension-Rename
-Python script that renames .tranm to .gfbanm
+Python script that renames .tranm files to .gfbanm for use with Switch Toolbox